dan-carroll/online-development-books/README.md

 ### [Astronomical Data in Python](https://allendowney.github.io/AstronomicalData/README.html)
 > by Allen B. Downey

-an introduction to tools and practices for working with astronomical data.
+An introduction to tools and practices for working with astronomical data.

 ### [Think DSP: Digital Signal Processing in Python](https://greenteapress.com/thinkdsp/html/index.html)
 > by Allen B. Downey